 - Teacher’s Forum

 - About Us

 - Creating Support

 - My Account

 Augustus Tolton was born on this date in 1854.
-He was one America's first Black priest.
+He was a Black priest.

 Some of the School Sisters of Notre Dame who staffed St. Boniface School tutored young Tolton until he was enrolled in St. Peter’s School, where he began to wish to serve the Lord more deeply by becoming a priest.
 The American Catholic Church, however, did not allow Black men to be admitted to studies in United States seminaries.
 His parish priests began to tutor Augustus themselves.
 In 1878, he was admitted to Franciscan College at Quincy, IL, as a special student.
 In 1880, the efforts of his parish priests were met with success and Augustus left for the Propaganda College in Rome to prepare for the priesthood.
 For a time, Augustus thought that he would be sent to Africa to serve as a missionary after ordination; but he returned to the diocese of Alton, IL.

 Father Augustus Tolton was ordained on April 24, 1886, as one of the first known and recognized black priest in the United States of America.
 Returning to the United States, he ministered for two years as pastor of St. Joseph’s Church in Quincy, IL.
 He quickly gained a reputation as a fine preacher, so much so that many of the white-German and white-Irish Catholics began to attend Mass with the Black Catholics!
 Tolton’s increasing popularity unleashed both hidden racism and the jealousy of both Catholic and non-Catholic ministers in the area.